edm00se/astro-blog/src/content/blog/2017-11-02-composing-with-docker.md

 ---
-title: 'Composing With Docker'
+title: "Composing With Docker"
-description: 'a config in the repo beats a script on the host'
+description: "a config in the repo beats a script on the host"
 pubDatetime: 2017-11-02
 published: true
-tags: ['scm', 'git', 'gitlab', 'docker', 'docker-compose']
+tags: ["scm", "git", "gitlab", "docker", "docker-compose"]
 canonical_url: false
 category: docker
 permalink: /composing-with-docker/